chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``package_name``
    **Ruby Type:** String, Array

    The name of the package.
-Defaults to the name of the resourse block unless specified.
+Defaults to the name of the resource block unless specified.

 ``source``
    **Ruby Type:** String